Gabriel-Lewis/TheBiggestShark/README.md

 In the Biggest Shark players with be able to:

-- [ ] Navigate around the board with wasd and arrow keys
+- [ x ] Navigate around the board with mouse input
 - [ ] Eat smaller sharks my bumping into them
 - [ ] Start the game over if they lose
-- [ ] See their size in the corner of the game

 In addition, this project will include:

 - [ ] Links to my personal Github, and LinkedIn
 - [ ] Instructions in the corner
-- [ ] A production Readme
+- [ x ] A production Readme

 ### Wireframes